Last chance to save on Disrupt 2020 passes – TechCrunch

 It’s last call startup fans, last call.
 We’re not talking about International Beer Day (which is a thing and it’s today — look it up).
 No, we mean August 7 is your absolute last chance to save up to $300 on a pass to Disrupt 2020.
 Beat the clock, buy your early-bird pass before 11:59 p.m.
-(PT), and then hoist a beer to celebrate your savvy shopping.
+(PT), then hoist a beer to celebrate your savvy shopping.
 We’ll drink to that!

-Every new challenge presents new opportunities and that holds true for TechCrunch’s first all-virtual Disrupt.
+Every new challenge presents new opportunities, and that holds true for TechCrunch’s first all-virtual Disrupt.
 Now Disrupt is bigger, more accessible and more global than ever.
 Thousands of attendees across the world have five full days — September 14-18 — to connect, network, exhibit, compete and learn new and better ways to build their business.

 As always, Disrupt features the top minds and makers in tech, investment and business.
-Check out the interviews, panels discussions, interactive Q&As and workshops that explore and tackle new trends, crucial issues and a metric ton (we measured) of how-tos designed to inform and support early-stage startups.
+Check out the interviews, panel discussions, interactive Q&As and workshops that explore and tackle new trends, crucial issues and a metric ton (we measured) of how-tos designed to inform and support early-stage startups.

 In a nod to the diverse, global aspect of this Disrupt, we’re also planning sessions that focus on Europe and Asia.
 Translation: time zone-friendly scheduling that won’t keep you up at night.
 Stay tuned for more on that front soon.

-Here’s a quick snapshot of the Disrupt 2020 agenda with just some of the topics leading experts will discuss.
+Here’s a quick snapshot of the Disrupt 2020 agenda, with just some of the topics leading experts will discuss.
 We’ll divulge more in the coming weeks.
 Hey, that’s another reason to stay tuned.

 We’ve just scratched the surface of what you can do at Disrupt.